-$$\{\langle Vb/V, su, Su/S \rangle\} \Leftrightarrow \{\langle word/W, vc, Vb/V \rangle, \langle Vb/V, mod, door/D \rangle, \langle door/D, obj1, Su/S \rangle \}$$
+$\{\langle V/I, su, S/J \rangle\} \Leftrightarrow \{\langle word/W, vc, V/I \rangle, \langle V/I, mod, door/D \rangle, \langle door/D, obj1, S/J \rangle\}$

-Here, the verb word is (the root form of) the passive auxiliary, which takes a verbal complement headed by the verb Vb.
+Here, the verb word is (the root form of) the passive auxiliary, which takes a verbal complement headed by the verb V.

-Given an equivalence $Lhs \Leftrightarrow Rhs$, a pattern P containing Lhs is equivalent to a pattern P', which is identical to P, except that Lhs has been replaced by Rhs.
-A pattern P now also matches with a set of relations R if there is some equivalent pattern P', and P' is a subset of R, under some substitution of variables.
+Given an equivalence $Lhs \Leftrightarrow Rhs$ , substitution of Lhs in a pattern P by Rhs gives rise to an equivalent pattern P'.
+A pattern P now also matches with a set of relations R if there is some equivalent pattern P', and $P' \subset R$ , under some substitution of variables.

-We have implemented 13 additional equivalence rules, to account for, among others, word order variation within appostions, the equivalence of genitives and van-PPs, equivalence between appositions and simple predicative sentence, coordination, and relative clauses.
-The equivalence rules we have implemented so far express linguistic equivalences, and thus are both general and domain independent.
-In Bouma, Mur, and van Noord (2005), we show that the inclusion of equivalence rules has a positive effect on various components of our QA system.
-In the future, we hope to extend this with equivalences which are restricted to specific relations (i.e. such as the equivalence between X writes Y and X is the author of Y), using techniques for acquiring such equivalences automatically from parsed corpora as in Lin and Pantel (2001).
+We have implemented 13 additional equivalence rules, to account for, among others, word order variation within appositions, the equivalence of genitives and van-PPs, equivalence between appositions and simple predicative sentence, co-ordination, and relative clauses.
+In [6], we show that the inclusion of equivalence rules has a positive effect on various components of our QA system.

-2.3 Off-line Retrieval

-Off-line methods have proven to be very effective in QA (Fleischman, Hovy, and Echihabi, 2003).
-Before actual questions are known, a corpus is exhaustively searched for potential answers to specific question types (capital, abbreviation, inhabitants, year of birth, ...).
+Off-line Retrieval.
+Off-line methods have proven to be very effective in QA [7].
+Before actual questions are known, a corpus is exhaustively searched for potential answers to specific question types (capital, abbreviation, year of birth, ...).
 The answers are extracted from the corpus off-line and stored in a structured table for quick and easy access.

-Jijkoun, Mur, and de Rijke (2004) show that extraction patterns defined in terms of dependency relations are more effective than regular expression patterns over surface strings.
+[8] show that extraction patterns defined in terms of dependency relations are more effective than regular expression patterns over surface strings.
 Following this observation, we used the module for dependency pattern matching to exhaustively search the parsed corpus for potential answers to frequently occurring question types.
 For instance, the pattern in (4) extracts information about organizations and their founders.

-(4) { (richt_op/R, su, Founder/S), (richt_op/R, obj1, Founded/O) }
+(4) { (richt\op/R, su, Founder/S), (richt\op/R, obj1, Founded/O) }

-The verb oprichten (to found) can take on a wide variety of forms (active, with the particle op split from the root, participle, and infinitival, either the founder or the organization can be the first constituent in the sentence, in passives the founder may be part of a door (by) phrase, and in control constructions the founder may be found as the subject of a governing clause.
-In all cases, modifiers may intervene between the relevant constituents:
+The verb oprichten (to found) can take on a wide variety of forms (active, with the particle op split from the root, participle, and infinitival, either the founder or the organization can be the first constituent in the sentence, etc. In all cases, modifiers may intervene between the relevant constituents:

-(5) a.
-Minderop richtte de Tros op toen (Minderop founded the Tros when...)
+- (5) a.
+Minderop richtte de Tros op toen ....
+(Minderop founded the Tros when...) - b.
+Kasparov heeft een nieuwe Russische Schaakbond opgericht en...
+(Kasparov has founded a new Russian Chess Union and...)